-- Clients choose their own experiments; we suggest ideas and ask clients for their own suggestions; we do not assign experiments. - Do initial experiments in session to serve as practice: with therapist, other staff, group members (perhaps with video recording); follow-up feedback from these persons. - Do in vivo experiments accompanied by therapist before doing them on own as homework. - Do experiments in imagery or virtual reality before doing them in vivo. - Write, carry and recite positive motivators: how the client expects to benefit by doing the experiment, both immediately and longer term.
+- Write, carry and recite positive motivators: how the client expects to benefit by doing the experiment, both immediately and longer term.
 Or recite defiant motivators to rebel against your anxiety, eg: "I refuse to let you hold back my life anymore!" - How likely are you to do this experiment?
 If less than 90%, identify and problem-solve around obstacles, and/or make the experiment goals easier.
 Or complete cognitive restructuring worksheet first.
+Carry and recite short constructive attitude, including positive motivators.
+Perhaps do written / role-played argument to challenge hot thoughts.

-Carry and recite short constructive attitude. [handouts pp. 8-11] - Homework / accountability buddies (friend / group comember); or report to therapist. - Consensual role play with self-compassion.
-[A la Trial-Based Cognitive Therapy.]
-[DEMONSTRATION: see last slide] - Conduct (or view videos of) surveys to test hot thoughts before doing experiment.
+[CLINICAL DEMO.
+3: see last slide; handouts pp. 8-12, 24 #5] - Homework / accountability buddies (friend / group comember); or report to therapist. - Consensual role play with self-compassion

+• Conduct (or view videos of) surveys to test hot thoughts before doing experiment.